gongbaochicken/React-Hue/README.md

 npm install
 ```

-Then run the app with:
+Then please run the app with:

 ```sh
 meteor